Best Soil for Variegated Monstera (Aroid Substrate Guide)

 Should variegated Monstera be in chunky soil?

 In many indoor conditions, a chunkier aroid mix helps maintain aeration and faster drainage than dense potting soil, which can reduce compaction and “wet too long” issues.
+This matters even more for variegated varieties because they grow more slowly and can’t tolerate prolonged root stress as well as faster-growing plants.

 Can I use regular potting soil?